Methods and Curriculum

 Yes, you can surely use the 5th/6th or 7th/8th grade curriculum for middle school teams ranging over several grades.
 We suggest always using the younger age group curriculum so that in coming years, the material does not get repetitive.

-ABOUT Conquest & Challenge MEMBERSHIP PACKAGES & KITS
+ABOUT Conquest & Challenge ANNUAL MEMBERSHIP & PRODUCTS

-What is included with a Conquest or Challenge Annual Membership Package?
+What is included with a Conquest or Challenge Annual Membership?

-A member kit includes a cinch bag, virtue and saint calendar, member prayer books, and other fun items that change every year.
-They are optional add-ons but really complete the experience for a boy or girl because it helps build a sense of unity as part of the group.
-Even more importantly, it provides them with a member / prayer book and virtue & saint calendar which can help them grow spiritually and learn about their faith.
-The member kits can be found on the store and costs $11.95.
-(Remember – you get 6 free member kits with the Annual Membership Package, and 6 free member T-shirts.)
+A cinch bags, ECYD prayer books, Tshirts and other fun items that change every year.
+They are optional add-ons but really complete the experience for a boy because it helps build a sense of unity as part of the group.
+Even more importantly, some products can help members grow spiritually and learn about their faith.
+These products also bring Conquest and Challenge into the home and not just at the meetings.

 Do all team leaders need to have the Team Leader guidebooks?